tsakirist/circuit-simulation-algorithms/README.md

 # Circuit Simulation Algorithms CE530 #

-Implementation of a state-of-the-art SPICE-like simulation tool, that can simulate efficiently and fast, very large circuits with hundreds of thousand nodes and simulation variables.
+Implementation of a state-of-the-art SPICE-like simulation tool, that can simulate efficiently and fast, very large circuits with hundreds of thousand of nodes and simulation variables.

 ## Features ##